 All motorcoaches providing city tours must have a licensed DC Guide on board at all times.
 Tour guides should make specific pick-up time arrangements with drivers.

 Certain locations within the District are more sensitive to bus parking due to the number of tourist attractions in an area.
+Bus parking is not permitted in these areas with the exception of Independence Avenue between 15th and 17th Streets.
+Violators will be ticketed and fined.
 These high impact zones are:

 10th Street between E and G streets